Surviving Medieval review

 Surviving Medieval Review

-Surviving Medieval is an application designed by Vlasov Tower.
+Surviving Medieval is an app created by Vlasov Tower.
 Surviving Medieval was first published on .
-Surviving Medieval is currently available on Steam.
+Surviving Medieval is available on Steam.

 Surviving Medieval is a survival strategy with indirect control and tower defense elements.
 Inspired by RimWorld, Prison Architect and Dwarf Fortress.